After Donald Trump Call To China President Vowing Silence On Protests, Hong Kong Gives Police Emergency Powers

 — Donald J. Trump (@realDonaldTrump) October 1, 2019

 Hong Kong lawmaker Claudia Mo called the emergency powers declaration a “watershed” and a “Rubicon,” saying that the move “could be just a starter.

-More draconian bans in the name of law could be lurking around the corner,” as quoted by the BBC.
+“More draconian bans in the name of law could be lurking around the corner,” she added, as quoted by the BBC.

-Lam declared the emergency powers under a law that dates to 1922, when Hong Kong was a British colony, rather than a semi-autonomous territory of China.
-The law was last invoked in 1967 in response to riots, and allows the Hong Kong chief executive to bypass the territory’s legislature in imposing new laws, according to the BBC account.
+Lam declared the emergency powers under a law that dates to 1922 when Hong Kong was a British colony, rather than a semi-autonomous territory of China.
+The law was last invoked in 1967 in response to riots and allows the Hong Kong chief executive to bypass the territory’s legislature in imposing new laws, according to the BBC account.